ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 since HPKE is used to encrypt the Content Encryption Key, which is then processed as specified in JWE.

-The encoding of the protected header remains consistent with existing JWE rules.

 When using HPKE Key Encryption:

-- The Key Management Mode is Key Encryption.
-- When all recipients use the same HPKE algorithm to secure the Content Encryption Key, the JWE Protected Header SHOULD contain "alg".
+- When all recipients use the same JOSE-HPKE algorithm to secure the Content Encryption Key, the JWE Protected Header SHOULD contain "alg".
 Otherwise, the JWE Protected Header (and JWE Shared Unprotected Header) MUST NOT contain "alg".
 - JOSE Header parameter "alg" MUST be a JOSE-HPKE algorithm.
 - JOSE Header parameter "psk_id" MAY be present.
 - JOSE Header parameter "ek" MUST be present and contain the base64url-encoded HPKE encapsulated key.
 - Recipient JWE Encrypted Key MUST be the ciphertext from HPKE Encryption.
 - The HPKE info parameter contains the encoding of the Recipient_structure, which is described in {{recipient_structure}}.
+  The content_encryption_alg value in the Recipient_structure is the "enc" Header Parameter value.
 - The HPKE AAD parameter defaults to the empty string; externally provided information MAY be used instead.
 - THE HPKE plaintext MUST be set to the CEK.

-The processing of "enc", "iv", "tag", "aad", and "ciphertext" is as already defined in {{RFC7516}}.
-Implementations process these parameters as defined in {{RFC7516}};
-no additional processing requirements are introduced by HPKE-based key encryption.

 ## JSON Example {#json-example}